rhysd/rust-doc.vim/README.md

 NeoBundle 'rhysd/rust-doc.vim'
 ```

-If you use no plugin manager, copy all directories and files in `autoload`, `plugin` and `doc` directories to your `~/.vim` directory's corresponding directories.
+If you use no plugin manager, copy all directories and files in `autoload`, `plugin`, `ftplugin`
+and `doc` directories to your `~/.vim` directory's corresponding directories.

+Or you can also use Vim's standard package management.
+Please read `:help packages`.

 ### 2. (Optional) Setup Standard Library Documents

 rust-doc.vim searches documents downloaded by [rustup](https://github.com/rust-lang-nursery/rustup.rs).
 If there is a toolchain installed by rustup, rust-doc.vim tries to use documentations in it.
-Stable toolchain is used by default with falling back to nightly toolchain.

 If you want to see your own standard library documents, you must set `g:rust_doc#downloaded_rust_doc_dir`.
 The variable should be string type and contain the path to rust documents bundled in downloaded rust tar.